naomi-carey/Stripe-React-BE-Docs/README.md

   <p align="center">
     <i>
     This checklist will set up and integrate the stripe payment system within React.
 We will complete the following:

-- Set up and configuration of backend
+- Set up of backend
+- Configuration of backend
 - Testing of payments system (frontend & backend)
 - Verify successful payment
   </i>
   <br />